-Call 911 (if using campus phone, dial 9 and then 9-1-1 ) to report the location and current extent of the fire.
-Then call University Campus Safety at 305-899-3333 so they can
+Call 911 to report on the location and current extent of the fire.
+Then call University Campus Safety at 305-899-3333 so they can assist fire rescue upon arrival to campus.
+Contain

 Close all doors (and windows) that you can safely reach to contain the fire.